Madhuri-Kandari/CountDown/README.md

 --> UI for CountDown includes:

-A countdown screen with a timer for the selected event A button to add a new countdown event
+A countdown screen with a timer for the selected event.
+A button to add a new countdown event.
-A list of all active countdown events
+A list of all active countdown events.